What Are Heatmaps? 101 Guide

 Contextualize findings

 Examine supporting analytics to go beyond what your heatmap highlights.
-Combine your heatmap findings with metrics like page views, time on site, and conversion data to better evaluate your high-traffic areas.
+Combine your heatmap findings with metrics such as page views, time on site, and conversion data to more effectively evaluate your high-traffic areas.
 Gather insights from segmented heatmaps, too—context sets the stage for better interpretation.

 Create a plan and act on insights